zephyrproject-rtos/zephyr/samples/bluetooth/broadcaster_multiple/README.rst

 found under
 :zephyr_file:`samples/bluetooth/observer` in the Zephyr tree.

-See :ref:`Bluetooth samples section <bluetooth-samples>` for details.
+See :zephyr:code-sample-category:`Bluetooth samples section <bluetooth>` for details.